stanfordjournalism/.github/profile/README.md

 See below to learn more about our courses and related training materials.

-To chat with us, head on over to Discussions ☝️or submit an Issue on our [community repo](https://github.com/stanfordjournalism/community/issues).
+To chat with us, head on over to [Discussions](https://github.com/orgs/stanfordjournalism/discussions) ☝️, submit an Issue on our [community repo](https://github.com/stanfordjournalism/community/issues), or send us an [email](mailto:datajournalism@stanford.edu).

 ## Training resources